chc-code/findadapt/README.md

 You can only select one option (either `-fq` or `-prj`) as the input

 - `fn_fq_file`   Optional positional argument,  the path for single fastq file
-- `-fn_fq_list / -list / -l file_list`   text file, contains the fastq list. column1 = study ID, column2 = fastq file path.
+- `-fn_fq_list / -list / -l file_list`   a tab-delimited file, containing the list of fastq files. column1 = study ID, column2 = path of the fastq file.

 ## Reference sequences
-Can be user specified sequence list (fasta format or one sequence per line) or organism name by `-organism`
+either a list of sequences (fasta format or one sequence per line) by '-fn_refseq' or organism name by `-organism`
-- `-fn_refseq filename`  User specified sequence known to express in the dataset, can be fasta format or one sequence per line.
+- `-fn_refseq filename`   a list of sequences in fasta format or one sequence per line.
-- `-organism / -org str` organism name  default is human. valid = human, mouse, fruitfly, worm (c. elegans), arabidopsis, rice.
-Alternatively, you can use the miRBase prefix, such hsa, mmu, dme, cel, ath, osa; or, if -fn_refseq is specified, you can specify as other
+- `-organism / -org str`   organism name (for example, human, mouse, fruitfly, worm, arabidopsis, rice);  default: human.
+Alternatively, the miRBase prefix, such hsa, mmu, dme, cel, ath, osa; or, if -fn_refseq is specified, you can specify as other
-- `-list_org`  list the supported organism and exit
+- `-list_org`  list the supported organisms

 ## Output options
 - `-o prefix`,str, optional, the prefix for the output results, if not specified, will infer from the input file
 - `-quiet / -q` , toggle, suppress the pyahocorasick not installed warning
-- `-cut / -cutadapt/ -trim`  flag,  run the cutadapt process, need the cutadapt already installed and available in PATH
+- `-cut / -cutadapt/ -trim`  flag,  run the cutadapt process; require the cutadapt already installed and available in PATH
-- `-pw_cutadapt str`  specify the cutadapt path, default is search from PATH
+- `-pw_cutadapt str`  the path of cutadapt, the default is from PATH
-- `-v / -verbose` flag, display the full logging information in the terminal
+- `-v / -verbose` flag, display the log information in the terminal

 ## Other Options